VoltDB/voltdb/examples/contentionmark/README.md

 Note that the update is a read, increment, write operation, where the increment is between 0 and 4 (inclusive).
 This is slightly more difficult than a increment-by-one operation common to many counters.

-It's also the smallest example we have, for what it's worth.
+It's also the smallest example we have, for what it's worth!

 Variations to Try